ZhestyRin/lebron-virus/README.md

 - Sudo is needed for installing dependencies.

 ## how to run
 Run `./lebronscript.sh`, or `bash lebronscript.sh` by itself.
-It curls and runs the other two scripts.
+It curls and run the script.